bodowd/bodowd.github.io/_posts/2024-07-23-faster-exact-molecule-match-umbra.md

 done, more expensive checks like substructure searches and converting the molecule to a RDKit canonicalized SMILES string are done.

-The molecules are stored as a binary format in the database, and then they need to be deserialized into RDKit molecule objects in order to access data like the number of atoms in the molecule, through the molecule object.
+The molecules are stored in a binary format in the database, and then they need to be deserialized into RDKit molecule objects in order to access data like the number of atoms in the molecule, through the molecule object.